glhr/rasa_project/data/nlu.md

 - all right

 ## intent:none
-- Nothing
+- nothing
-- I don't know
+- i don't know
-- Nice weather
+- nice weather
-- I like you
+- i like you
-- Who are you?
+- who are you?
-- Good
+- good
-- Cool
+- cool
-- That's nice
+- that's nice
-- I'm okay
+- i'm okay
+- awesome
+- test
+- i am testing you
+- can i test you
+- i want to test you
+- just testing you
+- let me test you
+- testing chatbot
+- testing
+- i just want to talk
+- let's discuss something
+- let's have a discussion
+- can i speak
+- can i start speaking
+- can we talk
+- let's talk
+- i want to talk to you
+- i need to talk to you
+- i want to speak with you
-- Awesome
+- can we chat

 ## intent:bye
-- that's all, bye!
+- that's all bye
-- that's all for now, bye robot
+- that's all for now bye robot
-- you suck honestly, I'm out
+- you suck honestly i'm out
-- thanks robot, that's it for now
+- thanks robot that's it for now
 - goodbye
 - ciao
 - see you later
-- okay we're done here.
+- okay we're done here
 - i'm out
 - ok bye then
 - bye stupid robot